SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 To create a mapping, you use the keyword `mapping` and assign a key type to a value type.
 In this case, your key would be an integer and the value would be the struct `SeedInformation` we just created.

 The second mapping stores the `PurchasedSeedInfo` model which is all seeds purchased by a particular buyer.
-This time the mapping method uses the address of the buyer as it's key to store all seed purchased by that particular buyer in an array.
+This time the mapping method uses the address of the buyer as its key to store all seeds purchased by that particular buyer in an array.

 In the next section, you will define a function to add the seed to the smart contract called `listSeed`.